priscilla-e/tic-tac-AI/README.md

 # Tic-tac-~~toe~~AI

 Tic-tac-AI is an enhanced Tic-tac-toe game that utilizes AI and Game Theory to enhance your gaming experience.
 I started this project to explore the performance of OpenAI's models in games.
-Over the course of the development process,
-I also dived into Game Theory, learning about power  learnt about game theory and powerful algorithms like Minimax.
+Over the course of the development process, I also dived into Game Theory, learning about powerful algorithms like Minimax.

 # Preview
 **Live Demo:  https://example.com**